cortezjl/MyWorkWeek/Weekly_Time_Log.md

 ### Thursday, Sept 19th
 Started week 4 demos.
 Finished DAO Demo.
 Started Hibernate demos.
 Left off at 11 minutes 32 seconds on Hibernate demo part 2.
 Created UserDaoTest Junit tests and have them working.

+### Friday, Sept 20th 3 hours
+Finished week 4 demos. path for mydumpsql is not populated, so sent slack message for that.